jkarjala/gompet/README.md

 # Gompet - GO Multi-purpose Performance Evaluation Tool

-Gompet is a multi-purpose performance evaluation tool which can quickly send thousands of commands to servers using reproducibly varying input patterns.
+Gompet is a multi-purpose performance evaluation tool which can quickly send thousands of commands to servers using different clients and varying input patterns.
+Command templates enable easy comparison of different client protocols and/or client implementations with the same input data.

-The tool has been optimized for maximum throughput, a single computer can easily send tens of thousands of commands per second (given enough network bandwidth).
+The tool has been optimized for maximum throughput, a single computer can easily send tens of thousands of commands per second using multiple parallel clients (given enough network bandwidth).

-The tool reports the latency percentiles for the execution, counts of client dependent results, as well as counts of different errors received (if any).
+The tool reports the latency percentiles for the execution, counts of command results, as well as counts of different errors received (if any).
 The percentiles can also be reported at regular intervals for long running tests.

 Gompet currently includes a standard HTTP client, optimized FastHTTP client and